ionic-team/ionic-site/docs/v2/theming/ionic-themes/index.md

 Since these elements are already styled using the `primary` color without adding the `primary`, you can use less markup to change the color of all elements without attributes.

-There is also a [dark.scss](https://github.com/driftyco/ionic2/blob/master/ionic/themes/dark.scss) theme provided if you don't want to use the default theme.
-You can import this theme before the Ionic Sass files in your `www/app/app.scss` file in order to use that theme:
+There is also a [dark.scss](https://github.com/driftyco/ionic2/blob/master/ionic/themes/dark.scss) theme provided, if you don't want to use the default theme.
+You can import this theme before the Ionic Sass files in your `www/app/app.scss` file, in order to use that theme:

 ```html
 @import "themes/dark";